-This total equates to the McGill Street Precinct Masterplan area excluding the development site which comprises 78-92 Old Canterbury Road
+^{}This total equates to the McGill Street Precinct Masterplan area excluding the development site which comprises 78-92 Old Canterbury Road

-In total, between 5,600sqm (scenario 1) and 11,000sqm (scenario 2) of retail floorspace could be developed on the Flour Mill site and the adjacent McGill Street Precinct.
-Scenario 2 includes provision for a supermarket of 2,800sqm as part of 78-90 Old Canterbury Road.
-Between 823 residential dwellings (scenario 1) and 1,020 residential dwellings (scenario 2) could also be provided.
+In total, between 5,022sqm (scenario 1) and 5,750sqm (scenario 2) of retail floorspace could be developed on the Flour Mill site and the adjacent McGill Street Precinct.
+Between 730 residential dwellings (scenario 1) and 1,136 residential dwellings (scenario 2) could also be provided.